Aspie96/blog/content/posts/free_software.md

 Free software licenses are *public licenses* (granted to anyone who receives a copy of the program) written as reusable documents.
 In principle, anyone could write one's own, but it's strongly recommended against, in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).

-Most licenses come at certain *conditions* (only applying as long as long as they are met).
-Certain conditions or restrictions are considered compatible with software freedom.
+Most licenses come under some *conditions* (only applying as long as long as they are met).
+Certain restrictions are considered compatible with software freedom.

 Conditions such as that of retaining attribution notices when distributing the program are permissible and widespread in free software licenses, as are disclaimers of warranty and liability.
 On the other hand, restrictions against commercial use or uses which the author abhors for moral or political reasons can never be part of a free software license, especially when they limit the [freedom to run the program](https://www.gnu.org/philosophy/programs-must-not-limit-freedom-to-run.html).